soraxas/firmware/README.md

   - `ifPending/ifNotPending <n>` is true if there is at least `n` postponed keys in the postponing queue.
 In context of postponing mechanism, this condition acts similar in place of ifInterrupted.
   - `ifPendingId/ifNotPendingId <idx> <keyId>` looks into postponing queue at `idx`th waiting key nad compares it to the `keyId`.
 See `resolveNextKeyId`.
   - `ifPlaytime/ifNotPlaytime <timeout in ms>` is true if at least `timeout` milliseconds passed since macro was started.
   - `ifShift/ifAlt/ifCtrl/ifGui/ifAnyMod/ifNotShift/ifNotAlt/ifNotCtrl/ifNotGui/ifNotAnyMod` is true if either right or left modifier was held in the previous update cycle.
+This does not indicate modifiers which were triggered from macroes.
   - `{ifRegEq|ifNotRegEq} <register inex> <value>` will test if the value in the register identified by first argument equals second argument.
   - `ifRecording/ifNotRecording` and `ifRecordingId/ifNotRecordingId <macro id>` test if the runtime macro recorder is in recording state.
   - `ifShortcut/ifNotShortcut [KEYID]*` will wait for next keypresses and compare them to the argument.
 See postponer mechanism section.